molikto/BraveNewWorld/GAME_DESIGN.md

 ### spacial specification

-the world can be seen as a 2d grid (X, Y) of "world surface"
+the world can be seen as a 2d grid (X, Y) of "tile"

 * additionally, Z-level. discrete, even more discrete than X, Y
     * there is 3 kind of Z-level